twitchdev/deeplink-unity/README.md

 ### IOS

-You must add LSApplicationQueriesSchemes to your app's Info.plist
+You must add Twitch in LSApplicationQueriesSchemes to your app's Info.plist

 To do this you must export to XCODE to manually edit the plist or alternatively do it programatically An example of how to do this programtically can be found in Nrjwolf's documentation (Link below)